makerdao/developer.makerdao.com/dai/1/index.md

 value of collateral increases, borrowers are able to create new dai (up to the safe ratio).
-When the USD value of collateral falls, borrowers can choose to either repay borrowed dai, or deposit more collateral, as their position approaches the liqudation ratio.
+When the USD value of collateral falls, borrowers can choose to either repay borrowed dai, or deposit more collateral, as their position approaches the liquidation ratio.
 Borrowers who allow their positions to fall below the safe ratio risk forced liquidation.

 Forced liquidation is Makers way of ensuring that the amount of collateral backing circulating `dai` remains within safe parameters.
 Positions that fall below the liquidation ratio can have their backing collateral seized and sold on the Maker debt market for dai, which is then removed from circulation.
-In cases of extreme volitility where the value of seized collateral may be insufficient to cover the outstanding debt, the supply of collateral wrapper tokens is expanded to cover any shortfall.
+In cases of extreme volatility where the value of seized collateral may be insufficient to cover the outstanding debt, the supply of collateral wrapper tokens is expanded to cover any shortfall.

-Note: Collateral holders can see their claim on the pool fall in value in situations where the system has to cover any forced liquidations with a negative debt ratio.
-Collateral holders in Dai 1.0 therefore carry the responsability of backing the system through periods of volatility as well as having the opportunity to profit when the system is healthy.
+Note: Collateral holders can see their claim on the pool fall in value in situations where the system must cover any forced liquidations with a negative debt ratio.
+Collateral holders in Dai 1.0, therefore, carry the responsibility of backing the system through periods of volatility as well as having the opportunity to profit when the system is healthy.

 ### Dai Users